Nov 19, 2024

 Warehouse Lost

-If your items are lost in the Amazon warehouse, they will reimburse you for the loss.
-Amazon's policy has changed, and they may pay a reduced amount for lost or damaged goods.
+WAREHOUSE_LOST refers to instances where your items are lost in Amazon's warehouse.
+In these cases, Amazon will compensate you for the loss.
+Amazon's policy has changed, and they may pay a reduced amount for lost goods.
 The reimbursement criteria include factors like the average market price, and the final decision rests with Amazon.